kboghdady/youTube_ads_4_pi-hole/README.md

 # Script to add YouTube Ads DNS to Pi-hole black list

-# Now you can update your
+# Now you can update your adlists.list
 ```
 sudo /etc/pihole/adlists.list
 ```